Financial-Times/origami-website/_tutorials/manual-build.md

 ### Silent Mode: On

 We'll be using [o-colors](https://registry.origami.ft.com/components/o-colors), which has a wide variety of colours in its palette.
-As with every other component, the `o-colors` silent mode variable is set to `true` by default to prevent outputting more CSS than we really need.
+As with every other component, the `o-colors` silent mode variable is set to `true` by default to prevent outputting more <abbr title="Cascading Style Sheets">CSS</abbr> than we really need.
 And since we don't need all of the colours in the palette for this page, we will leave the silent mode for the component as is.

 o-colors comes  with predefined use cases.
 These use cases are not a valid hex code but they refer to the name of a colour within our brand palette.
 This means we'll need to use two mixins to get the right colour for our page: